AdobeDocs/campaign-standard.it-IT/help/sending/using/testing-subject-line-email.md

 Vengono calcolati diversi indicatori e viene visualizzato un set di strumenti per facilitare l’utente:

 * **Tasso** aperto previsto: Questo grafico fornisce un'idea del tasso di apertura previsto per l'e-mail con l'oggetto corrente.
-* **Lunghezza** oggetto: Questo indicatore consente di verificare se la lunghezza corrente del soggetto è corretta o se deve essere più lunga o più breve.
+* **Subject length: This indicator lets you see if the current length of the subject is correct or whether it would need to be longer or shorter.**
 * **Parole** colorate: Durante il test dell'oggetto, le parole evidenziate in verde sono le parole che contribuiscono maggiormente ad aumentare la previsione di tasso aperto.
-Le parole evidenziate in rosso sono quelle che contribuiscono meno ad aumentare la previsione di tasso aperto.
-Se si aggiungono o si rimuovono parole nell'oggetto, le parole evidenziate cambieranno.
+Words highlighted in red are the words that contribute the least to increasing the open rate prediction.
+If you add or remove words in the subject, highlighted words will change.
 * **Categorie e suggerimenti** per le parole: Verso la parte inferiore della finestra, vengono visualizzate una serie di categorie rilevanti per il modello selezionato.
-Queste categorie sono ordinate in base all'ordine di importanza e consentono di verificare se l'oggetto contiene parole associate tramite un simbolo di spunta.
-Ogni categoria contiene una serie di parole suggerite che potrebbero essere utilizzate nell'oggetto per renderlo più rilevante e aumentare il tasso aperto.
-Queste parole sono le parole utilizzate più spesso in una determinata categoria.
+These categories are sorted by order of importance and they allow you to see whether your subject contains words that are associated with it via a check symbol.
+Each category contains a set of suggested words that could be used in your subject to make it more relevant and increase the open rate.
+These words are the words that are used the most often in a given category.

 >[!NOTE]
 >
->I campi di personalizzazione e gli indicatori di punteggiatura vengono rimossi dall’analisi dell’oggetto.
-Nel caso del testo dinamico/condizionale, tutte le varianti sono considerate come un oggetto.
+>Personalization fields and punctuation marks are stripped from the subject analysis.
+In the case of dynamic/conditional text, all variants are considered as one subject line.

 ![](assets/predictive_subject_line_example.png)

-## Importazione di modelli {#importing-models}
+## Importing models {#importing-models}

-Per impostazione predefinita, sul server Adobe Campaign non è in esecuzione alcun modello.
-Esistono due modi per ottenere un modello e attivare la feature:
+By default, there is no model running on your Adobe Campaign server.
+There are two ways to get a model and activate the feature:

-* È possibile formare un modello locale dai dati dei messaggi e-mail precedenti:
+* You can train a local model from the data of your previous email messages:

-   * Se utilizzi già Adobe Campaign, il modello locale verrà addestrato automaticamente sui messaggi che hai già inviato.
+   * If you are already using Adobe Campaign, the local model will be automatically trained on the messages that you have already sent.
-   * Se non avete mai usato Adobe Campaign, potete estrarre un file CSV dal sistema/ESP precedente che contiene 4 colonne: data, oggetto, inviato, aperto.
+   * If you are new to Adobe Campaign, you can extract a CSV file from your previous system/ESP that contains 4 columns: date, subject, sent, opens.
 A tale scopo, passare a **[!UICONTROL Administration]** &gt; **[!UICONTROL Channels]** &gt; **[!UICONTROL Email]** &gt; **[!UICONTROL Subject Line Import]** e seguire le istruzioni fornite sugli schermi successivi.
 Al termine del caricamento dell’oggetto, importate un modello locale come descritto di seguito.
 Il modello locale viene addestrato automaticamente con i dati caricati.
-   * Se non avete mai avuto accesso ad Adobe Campaign e non potete ottenere un file CSV come descritto in precedenza, potete utilizzare un modello preformato o aspettare che nel sistema siano presenti dati di consegna sufficienti per formare un modello locale.
+   * If you are new to Adobe Campaign and cannot get a CSV file as described above, you can use a pre-trained model or wait until you have enough delivery data in your system to train a local model.
 Il sistema determinerà automaticamente se il set di dati corrente contiene dati sufficienti per riconoscere i pattern e formare il modello.

       >[!NOTE]
       >